On the Genealogy of Morality: Memory, the individual, and relations

 It was in the contractual relationship, a relationship based on mutual promises, that one person first "measured himself against another... setting prices, determining values, contriving equivalences, exchanging – these preoccupied the earliest thinking of man to so great an extent that in a certain sense they constitute thinking as such" (§8).
 'Law' and 'justice', a society's codes, judgements and commands in relation to individual and inter-personal rights and obligations, are formed in the context of this contractual-evaluating conceptual paradigm.
-The strength of one's 'conscience', one's ability to make promises and not break them, to personally guarantee one's future actions, to fulfil ones obligations to others, is thus a vital factor in determining individual social status.
+The strength of one's 'conscience', one's ability to make promises and not break them, to personally guarantee one's future actions, to fulfill one's obligations to others, is thus a vital factor in determining individual social status.

+Guilt and the creditor–debtor relation

 The concepts of guilt and punishment likewise have their origins in the contractual relationship.
 Here 'guilt' (schuld) simply meant 'debt' (schulden): the guilty person was simply the person who was unable to discharge their debt.
 In punishment, the creditor acquires the right to inflict harm on the guilty person.
 Such a transaction is made possible, according to Nietzsche, by pleasure in cruelty.
 Its logic is not related in any way to considerations about the free will, moral accountability etc, of the wrong-doer: it is nothing more than a special form of compensation for the injured party.
 The creditor receives recompense "in the form of a kind of pleasure—the pleasure of being allowed to vent his power freely upon one who is powerless" (§5).
 Such punishment was a legally enforceable right of the creditor, and some law books had exact quantifications of what could be done to the debtor's body relative to the debt.
 It was in this civil law validation of cruelty that 'guilt' first became intertwined with 'suffering'.